-Johnny Rockets January Specials
+Johnny Rockets April Specials

-Johnny Rockets goes back to one of its originals this month with specials on its popular Bacon Cheddar single burgers.
+Johnny Rockets brings the taste of the Orient this month with its “Oriental Burger” special.

-Their monthly special features two choices — the Bacon Cheddar single burger set with 1/2 American fries and a coke for 13,300 won or the same with a signature milkshake for 16,300 won.
+Their monthly special features two choices — the Oriental burger set with 1/2 American fries and a coke for 10,900 won or a combination of the Oriental burger, Original burger, American fries, cola and a signature milkshake for 24,800 won.

 Johnny Rockets is located at the basement level food court in Shinsegae Department Store and the Simon Premium Outlet in Gijang.